-On my last trip, I was able to explore a bit of several cities that are favorite places for both local and foreign tourists, it’s just that the Mexican Caribbean has activities for all tastes!
+During my trip to Yucatan, I was able to explore several cities that are favorite places for both local and foreign tourists.
+I was happy to see that the Mexican Caribbean has activities for all tastes!

-The city of Cancun is one of the most famous tourist destinations of the Yucatan Peninsula.
+The city of Cancun is one of the most famous tourist destinations in the Yucatan peninsula.
+Here you can find a wide arrange of extreme sports, museums, and restaurants of all kinds.
+Furthermore, there is a very active nightlife.

-If you want to experience the local live more, then you can choose to stay in Cancun downtown instead of the hotel zone, likewise is extremely central, there are plenty of restaurant options and connectivity to the hotel zone 24 hours a day by using local buses at very affordable prices.
+If you want to experience the local life more, then you can choose to stay in Cancun downtown instead of the hotel zone.
+It’s also very central and there are plenty of restaurants with vegan options.
+The connectivity to the hotel zone is available 24 hours a day by using local buses at very affordable prices.

 Cancun International Airport is the most common point of entry if you come by air.
-Once at the airport you have several alternatives to move to the center, the hotel zone or some other point of the Riviera like Playa del Carmen or Tulum.
+Once at the airport you have several alternatives to move to the center, the hotel zone or some other point of the Riviera such as Playa del Carmen or Tulum.

 - ADO buses: They have several routes including one that goes to and from the airport to the downtown area of Cancun.
-Also in the terminal, you can take the buses to other cities within the area including Tulum, Playa del Carmen, Mérida, etc. The company provides first class service with TV, bathrooms and air conditioning.
+Also in the terminal, you can take the buses to other cities within the area including Tulum, Playa del Carmen, Mérida, etc. The company provides a first-class service with TV, bathrooms and air conditioning.

-- Rent a car: If you want to have control over where to go whenever you want and drive to different places then you can choose to rent a vehicle at the airport.
+- Rent a car: If you want to have control over where to go whenever you want then you can choose to rent a car at the airport.
 The streets are in good condition generally and with GPS you should be able to move around easily.